Factsheet: Domestic travel between Norfolk Island and mainland Australia

 How do I get to Norfolk Island?

-Air New Zealand flies to Norfolk Island from Sydney return on Monday and Friday and to Norfolk Island from Brisbane return on Tuesday and Saturday (current scheduling as of May 2016).
+Air New Zealand flies to Norfolk Island from Sydney return on Monday, Friday and Sunday and to Norfolk Island from Brisbane return on Tuesday and Saturday (as at October 2017).

 What identity documents do I need to travel to Norfolk Island?